Luke Littler hails ‘absolutely unbelievable’ crowd after cruising into last four

 After beating Van Gerwen on Tuesday night, Anderson looked every bit a potential champion as he dispatched Hood 5-2.

-The Scot will now meet Luke Humphries or Gian van Veen in Friday’s semi-final, which will be his eighth last-four encounter at Ally Pally.
+The Scot will meet Van Veen in Friday’s semi-final, which will be his eighth last-four encounter at Ally Pally.

 Littler’s opponent Searle had not dropped a set in reaching the last eight and again showed his class in a 5-2 victory over number five seed Jonny Clayton.